sp0x/onion-pi/README.md

     openssl sha -sha256 2018-06-27-raspbian-stretch-lite.zip | grep 3271b244734286d99aeba8fa043b6634cad488d211583814a2018fc14fdca313

 and make sure it equals the number given on the website (grep prints that hash).

-If so, you can unzip the file with

-    unzip 2018-06-27-raspbian-stretch-lite.zip

 ### 2) Write the image on OSX